MinilordKREE/MPCS-python/README.md

 ## Week 8: Exploration of using LLM

 The trandition machine learning model seems performed poorly.
 As an AI engineer, I also explore the potential of using LLM to clarify the emotions hidden behind these text.
 Findings: the LLM can perform quite well on these tasks.
+More: I did many experiments on different LLMs, including GPT4, 4omini, 3.5turbo, llama8B, deepseek.
+The result shows that openai family remains high performance and good quality in responding questions and explainations.
+Deepseek shows the worst result as I found it has the worst instruct following ability.
+Usually, I asked the model to output the answer in json format, but deepseek will generate hallucinations.

 # Results and Findings